 Layer-specific functions and some general map settings can be activated from a popup menu, which is shown if a user clicks with the right mouse button on the layer in the legend.
-The options presented are described in subparagraph 7.5.1.
+The options presented are described in the next paragraph.

-7.5.1.
-Pop up menu
+7.5.1 Pop up menu